amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 }
 ```

-As you can see the API returns a unique activity id along with the activity name, short description, geolocation, customer rating, image, price and deep link to the provider page to complete the booking.
+As you can see, the API returns a unique activity Id along with the activity name, short description, geolocation, customer rating, image, price and deep link to the provider page to complete the booking.

 - `Type` is a literal with a fixed value.
-- `id` is a unique value for this activity, that you can use to retrieve again with the next endpoint.
+- `id` is a unique value for this activity, that you can use in the next endpoint.
 - `name` and `shortDescription` contains the information about the activity.
 - `geoCode` is a structure that contains geolocation information: latitude and longitude of the location.
 - `rating` is a rating of the activity.
 - `pictures` and `booking link` are external links to check the relevant pictures and to go to the booking URL from the activity provider.
-- `price` is the amount of the fare, and it could be alpha-numeric.
+- `price` is the price of the fare, which can be alpha-numeric.
 Ex- 500.20 or 514.13A, `A` signifies additional collection.

-### Retrieve by id
+### Retrieve by Id

-Same as `Points of Interest API`, You can keep the unique id of each activity and retrieve it with the last endpoint as below.
+Same as `Points of Interest API`, You can keep the unique Id of each activity and retrieve it with the last endpoint as below.

 ```bash
 curl https://test.api.amadeus.com/v1/shopping/activities/23642